matasrasimas/customer-management-api/README.md

 ### 2. Configure User Secrets

 This project requires a Postit API key stored in user secrets.
-Run the following command from the `server/` directory:
+Run the following command from the `server/server` directory:

 ```bash
 dotnet user-secrets set "PostitApiKey" "postit.lt-examplekey"
 ```

-Replace `postit.lt-examplekey` with your actual API key if you have one.
+Replace `postit.lt-examplekey` with your actual API key if needed.

 ### 3. Run the Backend